mwd1993/QuykHtml/README.md

 Express Rules:
 	- use attr-'attributename' to declare normal html element attributes
-	- use 'attributename' to attempt use ANY Qhtml setter methods on an element
+	- use 'attributename' to attempt to use ANY Qhtml setter methods on an element
 	- you declare columns by element position in the list
 	- each list item is essentially a row
 	- requires bootstrap (instantiate with qhtml method)